benniematiko/benniematiko/README.md

+Hello!

 I'm Bennie Matiko.
 My interest is in AI and ML.
-Currently, I am learning python and Javascript.
-You can reach me on sidneymatiko@gmail.com, WhatsApp +254 724 695 878
+Also, I passionately preach about JESUS CHRIST - THE LORD GOD
+ >> sidneymatiko@gmail.com >>